We are reader-supported. Links on our site may earn us a commission. More about us

 Truthfully, the LCT 1040 is the better of the two as Lewitt has ironed out many of the kinks with the performance of the LCT 940.

-LCT 1040 vs. Neumann U 67 Ai
+Lewitt LCT 1040 vs Neumann U 67

-The Neumann U 67 is a perfectly good mic, and just as valuable as the U 87 and the LCT 1040.
+The U 67 is a perfectly good mic, and just as valuable as the U 87 and the LCT 1040.

 To be honest, if you have the resources, you should just have all of these microphones.
 All of them are insanely invaluable and offer amazing performances for nearly all applications.